Immortality: Mind-to-computer uploading

 One idea that has been advanced involves uploading an individual's habits and memories via direct mind-computer interface.
 The individual's memory may be loaded to a computer or to a new organic body.
 Extropian futurists like Moravec and Kurzweil have proposed that, thanks to exponentially growing computing power, it will someday be possible to upload human consciousness onto a computer system, and exist indefinitely in a virtual environment.

 This could be accomplished via advanced cybernetics, where computer hardware would initially be installed in the brain to help sort memory or accelerate thought processes.
 Components would be added gradually until the person's entire brain functions were handled by artificial devices, avoiding sharp transitions that would lead to issues of identity, thus running the risk of the person to be declared dead and thus not be a legitimate owner of his or her property.
 After this point, the human body could be treated as an optional accessory and the program implementing the person could be transferred to any sufficiently powerful computer.

 Another possible mechanism for mind upload is to perform a detailed scan of an individual's original, organic brain and simulate the entire structure in a computer.
 What level of detail such scans and simulations would need to achieve to emulate awareness, and whether the scanning process would destroy the brain, is still to be determined.

 It is suggested that achieving immortality through this mechanism would require specific consideration to be given to the role of consciousness in the functions of the mind.
 An uploaded mind would only be a copy of the original mind, and not the conscious mind of the living entity associated in such a transfer.
 Without a simultaneous upload of consciousness, the original living entity remains mortal, thus not achieving true immortality.

 Research on neural correlates of consciousness is yet inconclusive on this issue.
 Whatever the route to mind upload, persons in this state could then be considered essentially immortal, short of loss or traumatic destruction of the machines that maintained them.

 Cybernetics

 Transforming a human into a cyborg can include brain implants or extracting a human processing unit and placing it in a robotic life-support system.
-Even replacing biological organs with robotic ones could increase life span (e.g. pace makers) and depending on the definition, many technological upgrades to the body, like genetic modifications or the addition of nanobots would qualify an individual as a cyborg.
+Even replacing biological organs with robotic ones could increase life span (e.g., pacemakers), and depending on the definition, many technological upgrades to the body, like genetic modifications or the addition of nanobots, would qualify an individual as a cyborg.
 Some people believe that such modifications would make one impervious to aging and disease and theoretically immortal unless killed or destroyed.